TedZhangHao/Few-shot-Time-series-Classification/README.md

 - Hao Zhang (haozhang1639@163.com)

 ## Acknowledgement
-We employed the benchmark models (code) form tsai (https://github.com/timeseriesAI/tsai) and Time-series-Library (https://github.com/thuml/Time-Series-Library) for convenient usage.
+We employed the benchmark models (code, including layers and utils) form tsai (https://github.com/timeseriesAI/tsai) and Time-series-Library (https://github.com/thuml/Time-Series-Library) for convenient usage.

 The experiment dataset is provided by Key Laboratory of Machine Intelligence & System Control, Ministry of Education.